10 Occupational Therapy Scholarships to Help Pay for Grad School

 Finding occupational therapy scholarships for graduate school isn’t always as easy as finding undergraduate scholarships – whether you’re applying to a Master’s or a Doctorate in Occupational Therapy.

-In general, graduate programs don’t offer “full rides” or 100% paid tuition, but thankfully there are still scholarship options out there for you.
+In general, most graduate programs don’t offer “full rides” or 100% paid tuition, but thankfully there are still scholarship options out there for you.
 Some of the options listed are related to occupational therapy, and the others are scholarships that are more general but can be applied towards OT school.

 So to help you get started, I want to share these 10 occupational therapy scholarships to check out.
-Remember that applying to these doesn’t guarantee acceptance of the scholarship since many have yearly caps.
+Remember that applying to these doesn’t guarantee acceptance of the scholarship since many of them have yearly caps.

 1. OccupationalTherapy.com Scholarship